Seeed-Studio/MakerCamp/2024-01-MIT_Research_At_Scale/David/README.md

 <img src="images/sinker_edm.gif" width="600">

+Sinker EDM machining copper electrodes at a tool and die shop.

 <img src="images/winding.gif" width="600">

+Mini "Bear Claw" stepper motor winding (note all of the reels of magnet wire in the background feeding into the machine).

 <img src="images/stiffener_2.gif" width="600">

+Flex PCB stiffener placement

 <img src="images/stiffener_pnp.gif" width="600">

+More cool flex PCB stiffener machines

 <img src="images/art1.gif" width="600">

-Sinker EDM machining at the tool and die shop below the flexPCB manufacturer.
+A very cool art installation by [Rhizomatiks](https://rhizomatiks.com/en/).
+We saw a ton of amazing art exhibits many with HCI content which is hard to come by in the US!

 <img src="images/lcd.jpg" width="800">